 by the County Attorneys Office.
 Rural Advocates in the SSTEP Program in Seeley Lake

+(677-3177) are available to assist rural victims.
 In Fiscal Year 1999, the three Crime Victims Advocates, three CVA Assistants, 10

 volunteer advocates (at any given time), and one intern provided services to 2,549 primary